abhinavdas/k8snotes/Readme.md

 > It is akin to wearing underwear, pants, a belt, suspenders, another pair of underwear, and another pair of pants

 No kidding this is in the k8s docs
 Easiest thing is to add master nodes to a single master cluster.
-The monitoring flow looks like this...
+The monitoring flow looks like the following:

 	systemd/monit -- (monitors) --> kubelet -- (monitors) --> master processes